A country's culture has layers and a hidden core - just like an onion.

 Theories of Culture: Iceberg or Onion?

-A helpful alternative to the “iceberg model” is to imagine a country’s culture as an onion.
+A helpful alternative to the “iceberg model” of culture is to imagine another culture as an onion.
 Culture is not something you can measure.
-It is, mostly, invisible and implicit, but these invisible values guide behavior and interactions in the social world.
+It is mostly invisible, but these invisible values guide behavior and social interactions.
 However, like an onion, you can “peel” culture and strip down its layers.

-The outermost layer of the “onion”, i.e. of a foreign culture, is indeed what you can see, hear, and touch: its artifacts, products, and rituals.
-For example, a Japanese Shinto shrine is an artifact from that culture, a bento box full of sushi is a typical product, and the tea ceremony is a traditional Japanese ritual.
+The outermost layer of the “onion”, i.e. of a different culture, is what you can see, hear, and touch: artifacts, products, and rituals.
+For example, a Japanese Shinto shrine is an artifact from that culture; a bento box full of sushi is a typical product, and the tea ceremony is a traditional Japanese ritual.

 The next layer of a culture consists of its systems and institutions.
-One could describe the US government, with its three branches and its principle of checks and balances, as an institution that’s clearly important to lots of US Americans.
+One could describe the US government, with its three branches and its principle of checks and balances, as an institution that’s clearly important to lots of American citizens.

 Systems and institutions, in turn, are based on certain beliefs, norms, and attitudes.
-To stay with our previous example, the US government: The way it is organized has its roots in specific beliefs like the following: Democracy is a good thing, and every citizen should have a say in government.
-The government, however, shouldn’t have too much power and interfere too much in the life of its citizens.
+To stay with our previous example, the US government: The way it is organized has its roots in specific beliefs.
+For instance, democracy is a good thing, and every citizen should have a say in government.
+The government, however, shouldn’t have too much power and interfere too much in the life of citizens.

 These beliefs then stem from the core of the “onion”, the most basic values of any culture.
 In the US example, one of these values would be the freedom of the individual – something that might be of less relevance in the unspoken core values of other cultures.

 It’s that core that is both the hardest to get at and the most influential element of all.
 In the field of intercultural communication, it has become usual to profile the core values of a culture according to several dimensions: